MathiasReichardt/HowToBuildARobot/part3/part3.md

             => this.TypeMatch(success, notReachable, error);
 ```

 The match function expects an `Action` for all derived result class cases with a typed input.
 The `Actions` are then passed to `TypeMatch` which basically contains a type switch case statement and calls the proper delegate.
-There are more implementations for `Match` so we can sumerize:
+There are more implementations for `Match` so we can summarize:

 - `void Match(...)`: Call `Action` for all cases.
 - `TMatchResult Match<TMatchResult>(...)`: Call `Func` for all cases and return a common return type.
 - `Task<TMatchResult> Match<TMatchResult>(...)`: Call a `Func` for all cases and return a common return a `Task` with return type.

-#### Creating the response
+#### Creating the responses

 We now can use the match function to create responses for all cases.
 If for some reason the result class changes we get a nice compiler warning.
 Also we can rely on the properties of the concrete result classes.
 E.g. only the `GetAllResult.Success` class contains a `Result` property and we do not have to know which properties we can use.